owenh000/asciidoctor-multipage/README.md

 - To run tests against multiple versions of Asciidoctor:
   1. run `bundler exec appraisal install` to install dependencies and
   2. run `bundler exec appraisal rake` to run the tests.
+- To execute Asciidoctor with the extension (in its present local state) for testing, run `bundler exec asciidoctor -r asciidoctor-multipage -b multipage_html5 -D test/out test/black-box-docs/sample/sample.adoc` (for example).
 - To build the current version, run `bundler exec rake build`; the gem will be placed in the `pkg/` directory.
 - To release a new version: